What is a Cerebrospinal Fluid (CSF) Analysis?

 Cerebrospinal fluid (CSF) is a clear, colorless, and watery fluid that flows in and around the brain and spinal cord.
 The central nervous system comprises the brain and spinal cord.
-It directs and coordinates everything you do, including the capacity to move, breathe, see, and think.
+It directs and coordinates everything you do, including the capacity to -

 Cerebrospinal fluid works as a cushion, protecting the brain and spinal cord from unexpected brain injury.
 The fluid also helps the central nervous system function properly by removing waste products from the brain.

-A CSF analysis is a series of tests that use a sample of cerebrospinal fluid to help detect brain and spinal cord problems, as well as other conditions affecting the central nervous system.
+A CSF analysis is a series of tests that use a sample of cerebrospinal fluid to help detect brain and spinal cord problems and other conditions affecting the central nervous system.

 A CSF analysis determines the concentration of various chemicals in the cerebrospinal fluid.
 It may include diagnostic tests such as:

-• Meningitis and encephalitis are instances of infectious disorders affecting the brain and spinal cord.
+• Meningitis and encephalitis are infectious disorders affecting the brain and spinal cord.
 CSF infection tests examine white blood cells, bacteria, and other substances in the cerebrospinal fluid.

 • Guillain-Barré Syndrome and multiple sclerosis are examples of autoimmune illnesses (MS).
-The cerebrospinal fluid (CSF) testing for certain disorders check for excessive amounts of certain proteins.
+The cerebrospinal fluid (CSF) testing for specific disorders checks for excessive amounts of certain proteins.

 • Bleeding in the brain